-I’m late to the game with getting on the sheet pan dinner game and kids want to know why.
+I’m late to the game with getting on the sheet pan dinner trend and the kids want to know why.
 They are all about the charred, caramelized flavors of high temperature roasting.
-I am too, but i’m also ALL bout easy meal making and the low maintenance clean-up of sheet pan dinners.
+I am too, but I’m also ALL about easy meal making and the low maintenance clean-up of sheet pan dinners.

 I know fall is casserole and soup season, but it’s hard to go full speed into fall when it’s still 80+ here in California.
 That’s why I’m meandering my way into it by slowing rolling out fall flavored meals like this one.
 If you are like me, then you might find the warm spices of the Za’atar yogurt marinade on the chicken paired with the butternut squash the kind of recipe to ease you into all the coziness of fall.

 Here are a few notes to help you get started on the Roasted Za’atar Chicken recipe:

 - For the Za’atar, you can make your own or buy it.
 What you should keep in mind when buying it, is that are subtle but noticeable differences in flavor from one Za’atar maker to to the next.
 The one I recommend is from McCormick.